TylerMclaughlin/neji_calculator/README.md

 In the above example, the output values in the denominators of the just ratios were 2, 11, and 22.
 2 and 11 were specified as generators.
 22, the product of 2 and 11, was added by default.
 This product-taking default setting leads to closer approximations of the EDO scale.
 What if we don't want that?

-We can turn off the deafault product expansion of the denominators by using the `-l` or `--limit` argument.
+We can turn off the default product expansion of the denominators by using the `-l` or `--limit` argument.
 (This has nothing to do with N-limit just intonation.)
 Here's an example with 5 different generators:

 ```bash
 python neji_calculator.py -l 12 2,3,5,7,14